-Uttarakhand BJP MLA’s ‘ban non-Hindus from Kedarnath’ remark sparks row
+‘Ban non-Hindus from Kedarnath’: Uttarakhand BJP MLA’s remark sparks row

 Asha Nautiyal said residents had informed her that non-Hindus were ‘hurting the religious sentiments’.